Low Level Laser Therapy

 Production of LASER?

-Due to specific nature of how laser is produced it also has specific properties;
+Due to the specific nature of how LASER is produced it also has specific properties;

 Monochromaticity refers to the colour or wavelength of the light.
-Since laser is produced from a single active medium laser light it is of single colour, one wavelength.
+Since the laser is produced from a single active medium laser light it is of a single colour, one wavelength.

 2. Coherent and Parallel-

-Due to common wavelength of laser light ,the phase of each wave is also common.
-Light travels in sine waves in phase relationship with one another with peak and valleys precisely coinciding and reinforcing each other so laser light travels as parallel beam spreading very little.
+Due to the common wavelength of laser light, the phase of each wave is also common.
+Light travels in sine waves in phase relationship with one another with peaks and valleys precisely coinciding and reinforcing each other so laser light travels as a parallel beam spreading very little.

 Physiology of laser therapy